Minimum Order Quantities for Blank Plastic Cards Explained

 Blank cards give organizations total creative and operational control.
 Print what you need, when you need it, in-house.
 Update designs without reprinting an entire inventory.
 Encode only the cards that need encoding.
 For organizations managing employee rosters, event registrations, or membership databases that change frequently, this flexibility is genuinely strategic - not just convenient.

-For standard blank white PVC CR80 cards, Chicago Pipe Essentials offers entry-level quantities starting as low as 50 cards.
+For standard blank white PVC CR80 cards, Plastic Card ID offers entry-level quantities starting as low as 50 cards.
 That's not a trial pack - that's a real, usable quantity for a small business launching a loyalty program or a nonprofit issuing member credentials for the first time.
 Fifty cards is enough to run a pilot, prove a concept, and understand how a card program functions before scaling up.

 The per-card cost at 50 units is higher than at 500, which is higher than at 5,000.
 This is simply how volume pricing works in manufacturing.
 But the important thing is that the door is open at a low entry point, and organizations can grow their order quantities - and reduce their per-card costs - as their programs mature and demand becomes more predictable.